United States v. Imperial Petroleum, Inc.: Premise

 On September 19, 2013, Jeffrey T. Wilson, Craig Ducey, Chad Ducey, Brian Carmichael, Joseph Furando, Evelyn Pattison, Caravan Trading LLC, Cima Green LLC, CIMA Energy Group and Imperial Petroleum were indicted in what Joe Hogsett referred to as "the largest instance of tax and securities fraud in state history" (in Indiana).
-E-Biofuels of Middletown, Indiana is also under investigation for the case.
-Per the Energy Independence and Security Act of 2007, a tax subsidy was offered to the very first person or organization to mix pure biodiesel (B100) with petroleum diesel.
-The individuals are accused of fraudulently selling over 130 Megaliters of RIN-stripped B99 to clients who paid an artificially augmented dollar amount while believing that they were acquiring B100 with RINs and a tax subsidy.
-Current estimates of the damages to buyers exceeds $100 million USD, much of which is alleged to be spent on automobiles, art and travel.
-Wilson and (Craig) Ducey were set to appear in federal court in March 2014.
+E-Biofuels of Middletown, Indiana was also under investigation.
+Per the Energy Independence and Security Act of 2007, a tax subsidy was offered to the first person or organization to mix pure biodiesel (B100) with petroleum diesel.
+The individuals were accused of fraudulently selling over 130 Megaliters of RIN-stripped B99 to clients who paid an artificially augmented dollar amount while believing that they were acquiring B100 with RINs and a tax subsidy.
+At the time of the indictment, estimates of the damages to buyers exceeded $100 million USD, much of which was allegedly spent on automobiles, art and travel.
+By 2016, Wilson, Furando, Carmichael, and the Duceys had been found guilty and convicted in court.